Which Doors Should Machines Walk Through?

 Some tasks belong with the AI.
 Others are too central to your advantage and resilience to let atrophy.

 Plot your work along two axes, how easy it is to automate and how critical it is to the business, and the answer becomes clearer.
 Routine, low stakes work can be delegated freely.
 The judgement that defines your competitive edge, and the decisions where a mistake is costly, are the skills to keep actively practising, whatever the AI is capable of.
-This is the same principle behind keeping a human in the loop, applied across an entire portfolio of tasks.
+This is the same principle of keeping a human in the loop, applied across an entire portfolio of tasks.

 Designed carelessly, AI takes the work and the skill with it.
 Designed deliberately, it does the work and deepens the expertise of the people who use it.
 The difference is entirely in the design, and the organisations that get it right gain both efficiency and resilience, rather than trading one for the other.